GMyers95/GMyers95/README.md

 ## 👋 Hi, I’m Georgia.
-- 🍎 I’m currently a Data Analysis/Visualization BootCamp Student.
+- 📊 I’m a certified Data Analyst with a strong background in STEM and the ability/devotion to always be learning.
 - 👀 I’m looking for a position that enables me to have a healthy, happy work-life balance.
 - 👩‍💼 My
   <a href="https://drive.google.com/file/d/1GyjX5UiLBV-tLpf_bY4M_fyUqYoNxDGy/view?usp=sharing">